While no two patients are the same, it would seem as though much of my caseload has been cohesive in their gross misunderstanding of Speech Therapy.

 Patient (interrupting, flat affect now quickly transforming to a stern, slightly frightening, look of aggressive disapproval): Speech Therapy?
 Why would I need that?
 I talk fine!

 Me: Yes, I know you talk fine.
-I’m actually here to look at your thinking and swallowing.
+I’m actually here to look at your cognition, language, and swallowing.

 Patient: But, I talk fine!
 I don’t need Speech Therapy!
 I’m here to walk!